 Rodan + Fields took the key features of Avon and Mary Kay, dressing up the Rodan + Fields consultant image as a sleek and competent businesswoman capable of creating her own destiny, all while driving one of the company’s top rewards — a white Lexus.

-And while Avon and Mary Kay products remained mid-range in price, the skin care products sold by Rodan + Fields aim for the higher end, with most lines costing $150 and up for a two-month supply.
+And while Avon and Mary Kay products remained mid-range in price, the skin care products sold by Rodan + Fields aim for the higher end, with most lines costing over $150 for a two-month supply.
 The much-publicized success of Rodan + Fields, and its many celebrity consultants and customers, continues to draw new consultants hoping to cash in on a successful Rodan + Fields business.

 How Does a Rodan + Fields Business Work?